About BCMUD : BCMUD History

 BCMUD History & Frequently Asked Questions

-Brushy Creek Municipal Utility District (the District) was originally created as “Williamson County Municipal Utility District No. 2” on October 27, 1977 with a confirmation election held on January 21, 1978.
-The original area encompassed approximately 725 acres of land.
-An annexation in 1983 involving most of the land in the present District south of Brushy Creek increased that number to 2,210 acres.
-On August 31, 1990, the District name was changed to Brushy Creek Municipal Utility District.
+Brushy Creek Municipal Utility District (the District) was originally created as “Williamson County Municipal Utility District No. 2” on Oct.
+27, 1977, with a confirmation election held on Jan.
+21, 1978.
+The original area encompassed approximately 725 acres.
+An annexation in 1983 involving most of the land in the present District south of Brushy Creek increased the total acreage to 2,210.
+On Aug.
+31, 1990, the District name was changed to Brushy Creek Municipal Utility District.

 Area

-Today the District includes nearly 2,300 acres in two, non-contiguous areas.
-One area is generally located between Sam Bass Road and FM 1431 (Brushy Creek North) and the other area is generally located south of Brushy Creek, including an area south of FM 620.
-The HOAs in the District include: Brushy Creek North, Sendero Springs, Brushy Creek South, Liberty Village/Neenah Oaks, the Villages of Brushy Creek, Hunter Brook, Cat Hollow, Cat Hollow Condominiums, Meadows of Brushy Creek, the Woods of Brushy Creek, Woods of Brushy Creek Sec VI, Woods of Brushy Creek VII, Highlands of Brushy Creek, Highland Horizon and the Enclave at Highland Horizon.
+The District now covers about 2,300 acres in two, non-contiguous areas.
+One area is generally located between Sam Bass Road and FM 1431 (Brushy Creek North), and the other area is generally located south of Brushy Creek and includes a tract south of FM 620.
+The HOAs in the District include: Brushy Creek North, Sendero Springs, Brushy Creek South, Liberty Village/Neenah Oaks, the Villages of Brushy Creek, Hunter Brook, Cat Hollow, Cat Hollow Condominiums, Meadows of Brushy Creek, the Woods of Brushy Creek, Woods of Brushy Creek Sec VI, Woods of Brushy Creek VII, Highlands of Brushy Creek, Highland Horizon, and the Enclave at Highland Horizon.
 District Map

 Extra-Territorial Jurisdictions